melzareix/deeplearning-projects/README.md

-# udacity-deeplearning
+# Deeplearning-projects
-My Deeplearning answers to some Udacity Projects
+Some deeplearning projects to practice working with deeplearning.